CBIIT/icdc-bioinformatics/docs/Tutorials/RNA-Seq-on-CGC/rna_seq_04.md

 * Click on Select file(s) dropdown menu associated with the Input BAM/SAM/CRAM file
 * Select all bam files by clicking on the respective checkboxes
 * Click on the Save selection button on the top right-hand side
 * Click on the Run button on the top right-hand side

+## Step 5: Load the appropriate reference annotation file
+In order to count gene features across exons HtSeq-count tool will need a Gene Transfer Format (GTF) file that contains information about each gene from a particular reference genome.
+In this case, the original BAM files were mapped to the NCBI reference genome canFam3.
+* Download the GTF file located here https://hgdownload.soe.ucsc.edu/goldenPath/canFam3/bigZips/genes/
+* Click on canFam3.ncbiRefSeq.gtf.gz
+* Locate this file on your local computer and open to unzip
+* Navigate back to the CGC and add this file to the project
 ## Step 4: Count sequencing reads with htseq-count
 * Click on Apps from the secondary navigation menu
-* Click on HTSeq-count
+* Click HTSeq-count
 * Click on the Run button from the top right-hand side
 * Under App Settings select name from the Order dropdown menu
 * Under App Settings select ignore from the secondary alignments dropdown menu
 * Under App Settings select ignore from the supplementary alignments dropdown menu
+* Click on the toggle to turn Batching On
+* Select File from the Batch by dropdown menu
+* Click on the Select file(s) button associated with Aligned reads
+* Select all name sorted bam files from the name_sorted folder
+* Click on the Select file(s) button associated with Reference annotation file
+* Select canFam3.ncbiRefSeq.gtf.gz
 ![HTSeq-count](./rna-seq-images/cgc-htseq-results.png "HTSeq-count")

 ## Step 5: Create a csv file with phenotype data for all samples for DESeq2
 * Click on Files from the menu bar
 * In the search box type .csv and hit enter